 Lavazza Espresso Super Crema is one of the most popular espresso beans on the market.
 It is a bestseller on Amazon, and people are leaving rave reviews.
 Italians are renowned for their espresso, and good coffee goes beyond business in Italy.
 It’s just a matter of pride.

 Lavazza Super Espresso is a blend of Arabica coffee beans from various origins.
-It combines beans from Brazil, India, Colombia, and just a hint of high quality robusta from Indonesia.
-The blend has notes of honey and almonds, and it is medium roast.
+It combines beans from Brazil, India, Colombia, and just a hint of high-quality robusta from Indonesia.
+The blend has notes of honey and almonds, and it is a medium roast.

 Blends vs. Single Origin

 The origin of the beans is not critical, you can get a decent espresso with almost any beans, as long as they are good quality ones.
 Obviously, they would taste totally different, depending on the provenience.
 But that is the point of single origin.